 A.P.
-ENGLISH LITERATURE 04785
+ENGLISH LITERATURE 04785 12 2 SEM 1 credit

 This class will provide a complete preparation for the Advanced Placement Literature and Language Tests while exploring classical and modern English and World Literature.
 This is a college level course, not a college prep course.
 Intensive reading and writing, consistent class participation and the application of critical thinking are expected, in addition to summer reading and writing assignments.